ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Introduction

 In the publish-subscribe (pub-sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between the devices.
-This document defines a way to authorize pub-sub clients using the ACE framework {{I-D.ietf-ace-oauth-authz}}, and to provide the keys for protecting the communication between them.
-The pub-sub communication using the Constrained Application Protocol (CoAP) is specified in {{I-D.ietf-core-coap-pubsub}}, while the one using MQTT is specified in {{MQTT-OASIS-Standard-v5}}.
+This document defines a way to authorize pub-sub clients using the ACE framework {{I-D.ietf-ace-oauth-authz}} to obtain the keys for protecting the content of their pub-sub messages when communicating through the broker.
+The pub-sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}, while the one using MQTT is specified in {{MQTT-OASIS-Standard-v5}}.
 This document gives detailed specifications for MQTT and CoAP pub-sub, but can easily be adapted for other transport protocols as well.

 ## Terminology